-This optimization is related to that used by ADF (and thus EP); however in FI no fixed, predetermined reference (e.g., tree-structured) distribution is set, at each step the structure of the best local approximating distribution can be obtained dynamically.
-The projection operation may (automatically) introduce factors that were not previously present.
-We clarify here that we are not assuming a specific choice of ADF terms.
+This optimization is related to that used by ADF (and thus EP); however in FI no fixed, predetermined reference (e.g., tree-structured) distribution is set and at each step the structure of the best local approximating distribution can be obtained dynamically.
+Also, the projection operation may (automatically) introduce factors that were not previously present.
+We are not assuming a specific choice of ADF terms.
 Also, recall than in ADF the structure of the approximating distribution is predetermined (not found by ADF itself).